parisyee/FEWD-NYC-12.12.17/Week_06_Data_Stores_And_Iteration/10_Arrays/README.md

-# Data Types, Variables, and Arrays
+# Lesson 10 - Arrays and Iteration

 ### Learning Objectives
 - Understand what arrays are used for.